DSSI Open source developments

 Developing and maintaining scientific software for numerical simulation, in a computer science environment which is complex and changing rapidly, requires many skills.
 In this context, the use of open source software provides the benefits of the latest technological advances and is tested by the scientific community.
-Moreover, the participation of the CEA/DAM in the open source community demonstrates its know-how in the field of numerical simulation and reinforces the credibility of the Simulation programme.
+Moreover, the participation of the Simulation Sciences and Information Department (CEA/DAM DSSI) in the open source community demonstrates its know-how in the field of numerical simulation and reinforces the credibility of the Simulation programme.

 The use of open source software presents many advantages for organisations like the CEA.
 Free software is synonymous with longevity (its use by a very large number of users assures that it will have a longer lifespan) and brings a certain security (the openness of the code guaranteeing that no faults exist), and low cost in terms of the license for multiprocessor computers.
 Today, the Linux operating system has become a beacon and major base for the open source adventure.

 You can find the open source developments of CEA/DAM on Github: